 Upcoming Dates to Remember

-FOOD BANK SUNDAY: January 22 is Food Bank Sunday for the month of January.
-We are asked to bring our offerings of non-perishable food items or consider a monetary contribution to the food bank to help meet the immediate needs of our neighbours and friends, even as we continue to address the underlying injustices that lead to long-term food insecurity.
-Please see here for a list of urgently needed items.
+FOOD BANK SUNDAY: Sunday, June 18 is Food Bank Sunday for the month.
+We are invited to bring our offerings of non-perishable food items or consider a monetary contribution to the food bank to help meet the immediate needs of our neighbours and friends, even as we continue to address the underlying injustices that lead to long-term food insecurity.
+Of particular need this month are: cereals, beans, cans of fruit, evaporated milk, instant coffee, flour, white sugar, cake mixes, ketchup, mustard, crackers (ritz, triscuits, etc.)

 CENTERING PRAYER: Centering prayer group meets every Monday; all are welcome to join for one half hour of prayer together.